Apisai Koroisau: 2025

 On 22 January.
 Koroisau was named co-captain of the Wests Tigers for the 2025 season alongside Jarome Luai.
 In April, a number of senior players including Luai and Koroisau had asked team boss Shane Richardson about Lachlan Galvin and said that they did not want him in the team.
 Galvin had issues with being "second fiddle" to the four time premiership winning playmaker and that he had "no faith" in Benji Marshall's coaching.
 On 22 July, the Wests Tigers announced that Koroisau had penned an extension with the club for a further three years.

 He played a total of 22 games for the Wests Tigers in the 2025 NRL season as the club finished 13th on the table.

+2026

+Koroisau played 18 games for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.